Notaires as French property specialists

 Furthermore, your notaire will draw up any statements relating to capital gains tax on property and pay the tax to the appropriate authorities by direct deduction at source from the selling price.

-The Notaire is your guarantee of legal certainty
+French notaire: your guarantee of legal certainty

 In France all property sales go through a notaire.
 As public officers they ensure the contract is performed correctly and, in addition to confidentiality, guarantee the necessary legal certainty.